kwaldenphd/interactive-visualization-python/README.md

 Up to this point, we have been generatic static image plots in Python using a combination of `pandas`, `matplotlib`, and `seaborn`.

-But in many cases we may want to generate interactive plots that an exist on the web.
+But in many cases we may want to generate interactive plots that can exist on the web.

 We see this type of interactivity in data journalism projects :